<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 This is where you get into the nitty-gritty.
 Vague requirements lead to vague proposals and mismatched expectations.
 To get an accurate quote, you need to provide detailed specifications for every fixture.
 Retail fixtures are more than just shelves and racks; they are essential to your store's functionality and brand story.
 List the types of fixtures you need—like gondolas, cash wraps, or point-of-purchase displays—along with quantities, dimensions, and desired materials.
 If you have specific requirements for weight capacity, finishes, or integrated lighting, include them here.
 Providing any existing drawings or inspiration images will help vendors visualize exactly what you need and showcase their design and engineering capabilities.

-Outline a realistic timeline
+Outline a Realistic Timeline

 A successful rollout depends on a well-planned schedule.
 Your RFP should include a clear and realistic timeline with key dates and milestones.
 This schedule should cover everything from the proposal submission deadline and vendor selection date to the prototyping, production, and final installation phases.
 If you’re managing a multi-store rollout, be sure to outline the delivery and installation windows for each location.
 Building some buffer time into your schedule is always a smart move.
 A detailed timeline allows vendors to confirm their capacity and demonstrate their approach to project management, which is critical for keeping a large-scale project on track.